 3. Misuse of trademarks on counterfeit goods, particularly by sellers on online marketplaces.

 Unfortunately, the majority of consumers are not aware when they are acquiring counterfeit goods, particularly when they are purchasing from online marketplaces.
 Commissioner Denison advised that, due to the direct threat to the trademark system (which negatively impacts all U.S. commerce from small businesses to large corporations), this is an issue deserving of urgent attention from Congress.
 The Chairman of the Subcommittee, Mr. Hank Johnson (D-Georgia), and Ranking Member, Ms. Martha Roby (R-Alabama), challenged the USPTO to provide a response when posed with the question, “Does the USPTO need additional statutory authority in order to combat these challenges?”
-The USPTO seemed to be open to ideas, including:
+A number of ideas were discussed, including:

 1. Partnering with large online marketplace providers such as Alibaba, Amazon and eBay in enforcement efforts;